ZeMendes17/IES_107188/lab2/README.md

 > **@RequestParam** binds the value of the query string parameter name into the name parameter of the **greeting()** method.
 This query string parameter is not required.
 If it is absent in the request, the *defaultValue* of World is used.
 The value of the name parameter is added to a **Model object**, ultimately making it accessible to the **view template**.

 > The implementation of the method body relies on a view technology (in this case, **Thymeleaf**) to perform *server-side rendering of the HTML*. **Thymeleaf** parses the greeting.html template and evaluates the **th:text** expression to render the value of the **${name}** parameter that was set in the controller.
+>> Example: `<p th:text="'Hello, ' + ${name} + '!'" />`

 > **Note**: The **greeting.html** template should be placed in the **src/main/resources/templates** directory.

 ### Spring Boot Devtools

 A common feature of developing web applications is coding a change, restarting your application, and refreshing the browser to view the change.
 This entire process can eat up a lot of time.
 To speed up this refresh cycle, Spring Boot offers with a handy module known as **spring-boot-devtools**.
-Spring Boot Devtools:
-- Enables hot swapping.
-- Switches template engines to disable caching.
-- Enables LiveReload to automatically refresh the browser.
-- Other reasonable defaults based on development instead of production.

 ### Run the Application